l84t84t54c8t/9chjy8ee5d5e/config/README.md

 ## Images/Thumbnail Vars

-- You can change images which are used in Yukki Music Bot.
+- You can change images which are used in Alina Music Bot.
 - You can generate telegaph links from [@YukkiTelegraphBot](http://t.me/YukkiTelegraphBot) and use it here.

 1. `START_IMG_URL` : Image which comes on /start command in private messages of bot.